jsduffy/beautiful-skill-tree/README.md

 Tested across devices using [Browserstack](https://www.browserstack.com/), thanks to their continued support for open source projects.

+Testing an initial commit for making a fork of this.

 ![browserstack logo](public/browserstack.png)

 This package uses [tsdx](https://github.com/jaredpalmer/tsdx) and [np](https://github.com/sindresorhus/np) develop, build, package, and publish beautiful-skill-tree.
 I can't recommend either of them enough and they both make for an excellent TypeScript/JavaScript developer experience.